 Avoid use of NSAIDs, including ibuprofen and famotidine tablet, in pregnant women at about 30 weeks gestation and later.
-NSAIDs, including ibuprofen and famotidine tablet, increase the risk of premature closure of the fetal ductus arteriosus at approximately
+NSAIDs, including ibuprofen and famotidine tablet, increase the risk of premature closure of the fetal ductus arteriosus at approximately this gestational age.

-Oligohydramnios/Neonatal Renal Impairment: Use of NSAIDs, including ibuprofen and famotidine tablet, at about 20 weeks gestation or later in pregnancy may cause fetal renal dysfunction leading to oligohydramnios and, in some cases, neonatal renal impairment.
-These adverse outcomes are seen, on average, after days to weeks of treatment, although oligohydramnios has been infrequently reported as soon as 48 hours after NSAID initiation.
-Oligohydramnios is often, but not always, reversible with treatment discontinuation.
+Oligohydramnios/Neonatal Renal Impairment: Use of NSAIDs, including inuprofen and famotidine tablet, at about 20 weeks gestation or later in pregnancy may cause fetal renal dysfunction leading to oligohydramnios and, in some cases, neonatal renal impairment.
+These adverse outcomes are seen, on average, after days to weeks of treatment, although oligohydramnios has been infrequently reported as soon as 48 hours after NSADI initiation.
+Oligohydramnios is offen, but not always, reversible with treatment discontinuation.
 Complications of prolonged oligohydramnios may, for example, include limb contractures and delayed lung maturation.
 In some postmarketing cases of impaired neonatal renal function, invasive procedures such as exchange transfusion or dialysis were required.
-If NSAID treatment is necessary between about 20 weeks and 30 weeks gestation, limit ibuprofen and famotidine tablet use to the

-In Indian Detaillers in Recessary (extremely a large transported by the Consider ultrasound monitoring of amniotic fluid if (buprofer and famotific tablet treatment is needed for a pregnant woman.
-Discontinue ibuprofer and famotifier tablet if oligohydramnios occurs and follo up according to clinical practice [see Use in Specific Populations (8.1)].
-5 14 Hematologic Toxicity Anemia has occurred in NSAID-treated patients.
+If NSAID treatment is necessary between about 20 weeks and 30 weeks gestation, limit ibuprofen and famotidine tablet use to the Set effective dose and shortest duration possible.
+Consider ultrasound monitoring of anniotic fluid if luburden and famotidin let reatment is needed for a pregnant woman.
+Discontinue ibuprofen and famotidine tablet if oligohydramnios occurs and follow up according to clinical practice [see Use in Specific Populations (8.1)].

+5.14 Hematologic Toxicity

+Anemia has occurred in NSAID-treated patients.
 This may be due to occult or gross blood loss, fluid retention, or an incompletely described effect on erythropoiesis.
-If a patient treated with ibuprofen and famotidine tablet has any signs or symptoms of anemia,
+If a patient treated with ibuprofen and famotidine tablet has any signs or symptoms of anemia, monitor hemoglobin or hematocrit.